 The friends that you make in your lifetime are going to be the people that help mold the person you are today.
 These are the people that you would do anything for and enjoy spending your time with.
-Really, a friend can be anyone that brings happiness into your life.
-Let’s be honest, having and making friends is awesome!
-But sometimes we tend to take something so simple and add “rules” to it.
+Really, a friend can be anyone that brings happiness into your life, and that’s why having and making friends is awesome!
+But let’s be honest, sometimes we tend to take something so simple and add “rules” to it.
 Deciding you can do “this” but you can’t do “that”.
 Or maybe even thinking you can’t hang out with a certain person or on the opposite end of the spectrum, feeling pressured to be friends with someone when it doesn’t come naturally.
 If there’s one thing I have learned about friendship, it is that you can’t label rules or claims on being friends.
 So here are five common friendship myths debunked.

 FRIENDS ARE FOREVER

 While some friendships can and will last, other’s just aren’t meant to.
 And that’s okay!
 Some people just change.
 Change is completely normal and such a great part of life.
 But in that change it could mean interacting with new groups of people, letting go of old friends, making new ones or just simply growing apart.
 This is something that happens everyday.
 But just because you may not be friends right now it doesn’t mean you were never meant to be friends.
 It just means that you’re at different places in your life.
 And who knows, maybe one day those old friendships will make their way back into your life.

 YOU CAN ONLY HAVE ONE BEST FRIEND